kalwaeswar/kalwaeswar.github.io/README.md

 ## Career Objective

-As a fresh B.Tech (CSE) graduate, I'm dedicated to launching my career in the tech industry.
+As a fresh B. Tech (CSE) graduate, I'm dedicated to launching my career in the tech industry.
 Seeking a role to apply my technical skills and enthusiasm for innovation in a collaborative team environment, I aspire to contribute to impactful software solutions while continuously learning and growing professionally.

 ## Academic Profile